PiSugar/pisugar-power-manager-rs/pisugar-module/README.md

 sudo apt install -y build-essential linux-headers-$(uname -r)
 ```

+Running 32bit OS in a 64bit machine, see [this](https://forums.raspberrypi.com/viewtopic.php?t=367669).

 ### Old raspberry Pi OS

 As kernel symbols is not included in Raspberry Pi OS (no `/lib/modules/$(uname -r)/build`), so you need to compile the kernel and generate the kernel symbols by yourself.